What is Chinese Medicine?

-Acupuncture can treat a wide variety of conditions because all disease is a result of the disrupted flow of energy in our bodies.
-Here are some of the conditions where Acupuncture may be of benefit:
+Acupuncture can address a wide variety of conditions because all disease is a result of the disrupted flow of energy in our bodies.
+Here are some of the conditions that may benefit from Acupuncture:

 Sports injuries, arthritis, lower back pain, sciatica, tennis elbow, carpal tunnel syndrome, frozen shoulder, RSI